-- 8.1.1 The construction phase and EM&A programme of the Project commenced on 12 March 2012. - 8.1.2 All 1-Hour TSP and 24-hour TSP results were below the Action and Limit Level in the reporting month. - 8.1.3 For construction noise, no exceedance was recorded at all monitoring stations in the reporting period. - 8.1.4 Three (3) Action Level exceedances were recorded at measured suspended solids (SS) values (in mg/L) in the reporting month.
-Investigation results show that the exceedances were not due to the Project works. - 8.1.5 A total of twenty one dolphin sightings were recorded during the two surveys, eleven on 8 July 2013, six on 23 July 2013 and four on 31 July 2013.
-Of the twenty one sightings, fourteen were "on effort" (which are all under favourable condition) and seven were "opportunistic".
-A total of sixty one individuals were sighted from the two impact dolphin surveys in the reporting period.
-Sighting details are summarised and plotted in Appendix K and Figure 5c, respectively. - 8.1.6 Behaviour: Of the 21 sightings made, three were classified as travelling; two sightings were recorded as 'multiple' behavior (both a combination of feeding and surface active); 11 sightings was recorded as feeding, two as surface active, three as travelling and; three as "unknown" in Figure 5d. - 8.1.7 Environmental site inspection was carried out 4 times in July 2013.
-Recommendations on remedial actions were given to the Contractors for the deficiencies identified during the site audits. - 8.1.8 No complaints, summons and prosecution was received in the reporting period.
+- 8.1.1 The construction phase and EM&A programme of the Project commenced on 12 March 2012. - 8.1.2 For 1-hr TSP and 24-hr TSP, no exceedance was recorded at all monitoring stations in the reporting period. - 8.1.3 For construction noise, no exceedance was recorded at all monitoring stations in the reporting period. - 8.1.4 One (1) Action Level Exceedance for Water Quality was recorded at IS(Mf)16 during Mid-flood tide on 21 Feb 14.
+After investigation, the action level exceedance recorded at IS(Mf)16 was considered as non-project related.
+No Limit Level Exceedance for Water Quality was recorded in the reporting period. - 8.1.5 A total of two dolphin sightings were recorded during the two surveys, both were made on 17 February 2014.
+Two sightings were "on effort" (which are all under favourable condition).
+A total of ten individuals were sighted from the two impact dolphin surveys in the reporting period.
+Sighting details are summarised and plotted in Appendix K and Figure 5c, respectively. - 8.1.6 Behaviour: Of the two sightings made one was recorded as feeding and one as travelling.
+The locations of sighting with different behaviour are mapped in Figure 5d. - 8.1.7 Two action level exceedances of dolphin monitoring were noted.
+The investigation is undergoing and the investigation results will be reported in the quarterly EM&A report (Dec 13 Feb 14). - 8.1.8 Environmental site inspection was carried out 4 times in February 2014.
+Recommendations on remedial actions were given to the Contractors for the deficiencies identified during the site audits. - 8.1.9 No complaint, notification of summons and successful prosecution was received in the reporting period.